pusnikprimoz/fashion-mnist/README.md

 We implemented some CNN models and analyzed their prediction power for a computer vision object classification task on the fashion-mnist dataset (see https://github.com/zalandoresearch/fashion-mnist).
 We analysed the following models:

-- CNN model with 1 convolutional layer followed by a max pooling layer and a final fully connected layer (with dropout).
+- CNN model with 1 convolutional layer followed by a max pooling layer and 2 fully connected layers (with dropout).
 For specific model details see the following class implementations in main.py:
   - CNN1pooling1fully2_a
   - CNN1pooling1fully2_b
   - CNN1pooling1fully2_c
   - CNN1pooling1fully2_d

-- CNN model with 2 convolutional layers followed by max pooling layers and a final fully connected layer (with dropout).
+- CNN model with 2 convolutional layers followed by max pooling layers and 2 fully connected layers (with dropout).
 For specific model details see the following class implementations in main.py
   - CNN2pooling2fully2_a
   - CNN2pooling2fully2_b
   - CNN2pooling2fully2_c